 Meet the Team: Rachel Sellick

-Since Rachel created Scarlet River PR, it has continued to grow and expand.
+Since Rachel created Scarlet River PR to promote British country music artists, it has continued to grow and expand.
 So much so, Rachel is now not the only one involved.
 We thought it was about time we introduced you all to the amazing women behind Scarlet River PR; who they are, what they do and how they got here.

 To kick things off we have the girl boss herself, Miss Rachel Sellick.
 Everybody already knows how impressive she is, how much she does for everyone else and how active she is within the Country Music community in the UK but, how much do you know about her life outside all of that?
 Or her plans for the future?